Kristina Winberg: Career

 In December 2016, she was barred from attending a meeting with the Israeli Deputy Foreign Minister, Tzipi Hotovely, because the state of Israel considers the Sweden Democrats to have "sometimes neo-Nazi views", according to the Jewish Telegraphic Agency.
-In protest, Becky Norton Dunlop, the Ronald Reagan Distinguished Fellow at the Heritage Foundation who serves on the transition team of president-elect Donald Trump, canceled the meeting.
+In protest, Becky Norton Dunlop, the Ronald Reagan Distinguished Fellow at The Heritage Foundation, who served on the transition team of president-elect Donald Trump, canceled the meeting.

 A few days before the 2019 elections to the European Parliament, Winberg was excluded from the party ballot of the Sweden Democrats, and soon after that she was forced to leave the party.